-The BLUP Animal Model Methods is the most appropriate to rank animals because of the properties of the predictor and its accuracy.
+The BLUP Animal Model Method is the most appropriate to rank animals because of the properties of the predictor and its accuracy.
 BLUP simultaneously ranks males and females, thus adjusting for non-random mating.
 This method also identifies all animals by pedigree, thus tying the various herds together and ensuring more accurate across herd rankings.

-Heritability broadly defines the percentage of total variations that is due to genetic effects.
-The higher the non-additive genetic variations within a line or breed, the greater the heterosis in the cross.
+Heritability broadly defines the percentage of total variation that is due to genetic effects.
+The higher the non-additive genetic variation within a line or breed, the greater the heterosis in the cross.
 Usually the breeder chooses the animals to be parents of the next generations, while disposing of others.
 The selection process may consider a number of suitable traits simultaneously.
 The progress resulting from selection of superior parents for a given trait depends on heritability, selection differential and generation interval in years.

-Predicted genetic response due to selection = $\frac{h^2(0_s-0_A)}{L}$
+Predicted genetic response due to selection = $\frac{h^2(0_s-0_A)}{I}$

-- 0_s is the mean performance of selected individuals. - 0_A is the mean performance of individuals in population. - L is the generations length in years (average age of parents when their progeny are born), and
+0_s Mean performance of selected individuals.

+0_A Mean performance of individuals in population.

+L Generations length in years (average age of parents when their progeny are born).

-(0_s-0_A) is the selection differential (SD).
+(0_s-0_A) Selection differential (SD)